gammasoft71/Examples_Cocoa/README.md

 ## Common Controls

+[Button](Button/Button.m) Shows how to create a Cocoa Button and Event Click with NSButton.

+[CheckBox](Button/CheckBox.m) Shows how to create a Cocoa CheckBox and Event Click with NSButton.

 [Label](Form/Form.m) Shows how to create a Cocoa Label with NSTextField.

-[Button](Button/Button.m) Shows how to create a Cocoa Button and Event Click with NSButton and NSAlert.

 ## Download